hyx0329/freecad-nix-shell/README.md

 Basically it's a nix-shell configuration of a FreeCAD environment with [CfdOF](https://github.com/jaheyns/CfdOF) installed.

+> By the time I finished this project, I found [preCICE adapters and solvers packaged with the Nix package manager](https://github.com/precice/nix-packages) which has a simliar goal(reproducibility).
+That's a flakes repository for NixOS.

 ## How to use

 1. Install `nix`.
 Follow the instruction of your distro.
 Or you can follow [the instructions by nix official](https://nixos.org/download/).